Last Updated on March 20, 2021 by Julia Wilson

 The parathyroid glands are small endocrine (hormone-producing) glands located in the neck behind the thyroid gland.
 Specialised cells known as chief cells produce parathyroid hormone (PTH) which is responsible for maintaining calcium and to a lesser degree phosphate levels in the blood.

 Calcium is the most abundant mineral in the body, and it is responsible for many essential functions such as cardiac function, muscle contractions, nerve impulses, blood clotting, stabilises the permeability of the cell membrane to sodium, cell growth, providing strength to the teeth and bones.
 99% of calcium is stored in the bones, the remaining 1% is in the blood.
 The role of the four parathyroid glands is to monitor blood calcium levels continually if they drop, the glands secrete a parathyroid hormone which causes calcium to be reabsorbed from the bones, increases absorption of calcium from the food in the digestive tract and suppresses calcium loss from the urine.
-If blood calcium levels rise, the parathyroid glands shut off production of parathyroid hormones, which in turn decreased bone resorption, decreased intestinal absorption and increased renal excretion (via the urine).
+If blood calcium levels rise, the parathyroid glands shut off the production of parathyroid hormones, which in turn decreased bone resorption, decreased intestinal absorption and increased renal excretion (via the urine).

 It can be divided into several types: